tantsandras/mm/content/podcastEpisodesFolder/the-bride-of-christ.md

   all of that shit
   so she formed a personal sect
-  around her as the bride of christ she brought helge fosmo to that congregation because they had met a couple years earlier and she was like he is the voice
+  around her as the bride of christ she brought helge fossmo to that congregation because they had met a couple years earlier and she was like he is the voice